banool/aptos-infinite-jukebox/deployment/README.md

 ```

 ## Setting configuration / secrets
-To use this locally, you'll want to set up your config values something like this:
+You'll want to set up your config values something like this:
 ```
 $ pulumi config
 KEY                    VALUE